Why You Should Visit Iceland When Travel Restrictions Are Lifted

 You should not be alarmed by the stinking water during your hot shower; usually, the smell originates from the sulfur in the water coming from geothermal plants.
 Therefore, Icelanders have two water sources: hot water is for bathing while cold water is reserved for drinking.

-Smaller Guesthouses Limit Overcrowding
+Smaller Hotels and Guesthouses Limit Overcrowding

 When you visit Iceland, you can stay in a guesthouse near Reykjavik like this man